JOJ0/synadm/CONTRIBUTING.md

 <!-- omit in toc -->
 #### 5. Run

-As long as your venv is loaded `synadm` should run fine without having to add a path in front of it
+As long as your venv is loaded, `synadm` should run fine without having to add a path in front of it

 ```
 synadm -h